trussworks/Engineering-Playbook/infra/tf/terratest.md

 ## Basic Terratest example fo a module

-The most basic Terratest test you can write brings up an example in your `examples` directory and will then just tear it down without testing anything but that it runs.
+The most basic Terratest test you can write brings up an example in your `examples` directory, tears it down, and will only test that it runs.
 We've got some basics in the [terraform-template-module repo](https://github.com/trussworks/terraform-module-template) so you can see it all in context.

 Write an example in the `examples` directory that includes the module(s) and configuration that you're testing.
 In the `tests` directory create a file named `terraform_aws<NAME_OF_MODULE>_test.go`.
 Basic test is as follows: